Chuck Norris: Early roles and breakthrough (1972–1978)

-In 1973, Norris played a role in Jonathan Kaplan's The Student Teachers.

-In 1974, actor Steve McQueen, who was his martial art student and friend at the time, saw his potential and encouraged him to begin acting classes at MGM.
-That same year, he played the supporting role of the main antagonist in Lo Wei's Yellow Faced Tiger.
-Norris plays a powerful drug king in San Francisco, where he dominates the criminal world including the police department.
-He is eventually challenged by a young police officer who stands up to corruption.
-The film played theatrically in the United States in 1981 as Slaughter in San Francisco.
-It was noticed that it was an older, low-budget film announcing Norris as the lead.
-The film played as a double-bill to other action and genre film.
-It was described as a low-budget martial arts actioner taking advantage of Norris's fame.

-In 1975, Norris wrote his first book Winning Tournament Karate on the practical study of competition training for any rank.
-It covers all phases of executing speedy attacks, conditioning, fighting form drills, and one-step sparring techniques.

-Norris's first starring role was 1977's Breaker!
-Breaker!
-He chose it after turning down offers to do several martial-arts films.
-Norris decided that he wanted to do films that had a story and where the action would take place when it is emotionally right.
-The low-budget film turned out to be very successful.

 In 1978, Norris starred in Good Guys Wear Black.
-He considers it to be his first significant lead role.
+He considered it to be his first significant lead role.
 No studio wanted to release it, so Norris and his producers four-walled it, renting the theaters and taking whatever money came in.
-The film did very well; shot on a $1 million budget, it made over $18 million at the box office.
-Following years of kung fu film imports from Hong Kong action cinema during the 1970s, most notably Bruce Lee films followed by Bruceploitation flicks, Good Guys Wear Black launched Norris as the first successful homegrown American martial-arts star, having previously been best known as a villain in Lee's Way of the Dragon.
+The film performed very well; shot on a $1 million budget, it made over $18 million at the box office.
+Following years of kung fu film imports from Hong Kong action cinema during the 1970s, most notably Bruce Lee films followed by Bruceploitation flicks, Good Guys Wear Black launched Norris as the first successful homegrown American martial-arts star.
 Good Guys Wear Black distinguished itself from earlier martial-arts films by its distinctly American setting, characters, themes, and politics, a formula that Norris continued to develop with his later films.